 The third issue of the DSC/GSTC e-quarterly Destination Stewardship Report, Winter 2021, mailed out on 4 February.
 To get the next e-mail issue, subscribe for free.
-You can read the following feature stories in this issue live online HERE:
+You can read the following feature stories in this issue live online HERE, with links to these feature stories:

 • The Riviera Maya’s Queen of Green: What She’s Learned Mexican activist Beatriz Barreal has worked for years to steer the booming Riviera Maya toward sustainability.
 Purdue’s Dr. Jonathon Day recently interviewed this one-woman force for improving stewardship to find out what lessons she has learned in the process.